Fusion 1 Tutorial 6

 Introduction

 Sweeping and lofting are useful techniques for designing parts which may be difficult to model with extrusions or revolves.
 Unlike those other modeling techniques, sweeps and lofts allow for parts with varying cross-sections and parts that twist or bend.
-In this section, you will create a constant cross-section U-shaped part using a sweep and a vase using a loft.
+In this section, you will create a constant cross-section U-shaped part using a sweep.

 Think of a SWEEP as an EXTRUDE that FOLLOWS A PATH.